 The 2018 RobotArt Competition

-Above are my 6 submissions into the 2018 competition.
-Every brush stroke in the above paintings were done with the robotic arm that I am holding.
+Behind me are my 6 submissions into the 2018 competition.
+Every brush stroke in these paintings were done with the robotic arm that I am holding.
+NO HANDS!

 My process of getting a robot to paint:

 When I started the robotics project, I first needed to figure out which robot would suite my needs and then understand its capabilities: accuracy, repeat-ability, and most importantly how to control it.
 I decided the best way to start was with an off-the-shelf system to focus on the programming (although I’d LOVE to build a robot one day).

 My first robotic arm had wasn’t consistent enough for drawing with a +/-5mm tolerance in all directions (sometimes the pen would touch the page other times it would not).
 This created many challenges especially in the z-direction (up & down) — not great for putting a marker or a pencil consistently to the page.
 Sometimes the robot would slam the page with a marker and other times go off the painting area (perhaps creating “happy accidents” that are often wanted in art.
 Since a large paintbrush with long bristles is forgiving with large z ranges for heights (it will touch the page at various heights), my very first paintings were random straight lines with a larger brush.

 My early paintings (above) were random brush strokes because my first robot as the robot had no accuracy to hit programmed locations (let alone paint a straight line).
 The change in thickness of the brushstroke in both pieces is due to the inaccuracy of the robot!